-Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP Additional, targeted support and provision provision The universal offer to all officient and Tr provision Î Teachers focus on rewarding good behaviour to promote a positive learning environment.
-This is in line with our behaviour culture and anti-bullying culture which is informed by our DNA http://www.pennoweth.cornwall.sch.uk/web/policies/262853 The school is accessible to everyone including pupils with SEND and specific disabilities.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision Teachers focus on rewarding good behaviour to promote a positive learning environment.
+This is in line with our behaviour culture and anti-bullying culture which is informed by our DNA https://pennoweth.croftymat.org/school-policies/ The school is accessible to everyone including pupils with SEND and specific disabilities.
 The accessibility plan is available on the school's webpage.
 The school implement a health and safety plan which includes but is not limited to: All electric devices are PAT tested yearly.
 Risk assessments are undertaken.
 Fire exits are clear.
 Fire drills and lockdown drills take place regularly.
 Assessment of the school site (gates and security) Disabled toilets are available to children who need them.
-Questionnaires enable children's voice regarding their own safety is heard; they have shown that children feel safe and happy in the school environment.
-Mambara of the public must sign in and out of the school environment.
-Key named staff have been Team Teach trained.
+Questionnaires enable children's voice regarding their own safety to be heard; they have shown that children feel safe and happy Key named staff have been Team Teach trained.
 Smaller break out areas and work bays are used for group interventions.
 Some children have access to specialist equipment within the classroom, such as writing slopes, weighted toys and wobble cushions.
 Non-white paper and overlays are provided for pupils with scotopic sensitivity.
 Some key named staff are Team Teach trained.
 Sensory tents are available for children of all ages and are allocated where there is need.
 All teachers are made aware of individual children who may need quiet areas within the classroom, children who need to be seated near or away from the door, plus other physical factors that will affect the layout of the classroom such as wheelchair access between tables or visual impairment.
-Individual work stations may be designed for children based on their specific needs.
-Quiet spaces are designated for children (both indexes and outdoors) Members of the public must sign in and out at children (both indoors and outdoors)
+Individual workstations may be designed for children based on their specific needs.

-- Reception when entering the main school building. - > Outside learning areas are designed to provide a variety of opportunities for children through sensory play, physical activity and quiet break out areas.
+in the school environment.
+Members of the public must sign in and out at Reception when entering the main school building.
+Outside learning areas are designed to provide a variety of opportunities for children through sensory play, physical activity and quiet break out areas.